 Dynamic instructors with deep project management experience.
 Instructors for this program have been selected based on their professional experience, education, and ability to teach in a dynamic and engaging manner.
 Each instructor brings unique experience from banking, healthcare, technology, finance, and accounting organizations.
 These instructors are all engaged in their fields and bring a wealth of Project Management knowledge and experience to this program.

-This program is ideal for individuals who have participated in project coordination and management, who would like to pursue a career in project management, or who would like to implement the common methodologies and practices of formal project management.
-This program gives essential knowledge in project management basics and will prepare the students to bring project management practices to their workplace, and/or to determine if the CAPM and PMP certification is the right path for them.
+This program provides essential knowledge in project management basics and will prepare the students to bring project management practices to their workplace, and/or to determine if CAPM or PMP certification is the right path for them.
 It is designed for a variety of individuals:

 Individuals new to project management.